BrianDanaher1/FosterCare_Project/README.md

 This plot here also incorporates the use of the crime/financial data, which was created by another team member.
 It included financial and crime statistics for about 60 of the most populated zip codes in the data set.
 Turns out that this was fairly important in the first 5 influences. </br>

 # Removal to Re-Entry Case Tracking
 Children are removed from their homes to start their path in the foster care system, but then they many times are also removed from the placements that they are put into.
 It may take a number of days, weeks, months, or years for them to return.
 After speaking with the company, they recommended that I track how children are reunified with their parents as an End Reason, and why they are put back into the system after this.
 This would imply that they are then removed AGAIN out of the same home that they were originally taken out of.
-I built more programs (14 + 15) to track these "re-entry" case details as children are brought back out of the same home that they first were taken out of, for a second time. </br>
+I built more programs (#'s 14, 15, 16) to track these "re-entry" case details as children are brought back out of the same home that they first were taken out of, for a second time. </br>

 ![EndReasons](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/Reunified_Removed_EndReasons.PNG) </br>